Identifying Strongly Lensed Gravitational Waves with the Third-generation Detectors: RESULTS AND DISCUSSION

 Figure \ref{bays_factor_both.png} shows the distributions of $log_{10}\Blu$ of lensed and unlensed event pairs under 3rd generation network detection scenario.
-The Lens Bayes factors are computed by multiplying the 8-dimensional kernel density estimates of posterior distributions of $I_-$ and $I_+$, which include $(M_c,M_r,a_1,a_2,ra,dec,\psi,\theta_{JN})$.
-Then we integrate them (\ref{eq:lensing_bayes_factor}).
+The Lens Bayes factors are computed by multiplying the 8-dimensional kernel density estimates of posterior distributions of $I_-$ and $I_+$, which include $(M_c,M_r,a_1,a_2,ra,dec,\psi,\theta_{JN})$, and integrating them (\ref{eq:lensing_bayes_factor}).
 We can see that the distributions of LBFs under lensed and unlensed hypotheses are so different that we can choose some values as discriminators to identify SLGW pairs.
 However, it is important to note that unlensed signal pairs in Figure \ref{bays_factor_both.png} were not selected at random because almost all unlensed pairs will give us very small LBFs ($\Blu<10^{-10}$).
 In other words, the higher accuracy of parameter estimation, the smaller probability that two independent pairs' parameter space overlap.
 So we need not calculate LBFs for pairs whose differences of injection parameters are relatively large enough.
 Instead, for unlensed events of CEET, considering the average of posterior (uncertainty) volume, we limit the difference of true value between each event of pairs as Table \ref{tab:limit} and seek out the potential pairs.
 For other event pairs, we assume their $\Blu$ are smaller than -10 directly.
 For ET alone, however, we cannot limit the spatial location (RA, DEC) because it is difficult to locate BBH signals with short duration by only one detector.
 So we keep RA and DEC unlimited and limit others.
 According to the integral results Fig. \ref{bays_factor_both.png}, we take $log_{10} \Blu >4$ for CEET as the threshold with false alarm rate as about $10^{-6}$; we take $log_{10} \Blu >3$ for ET as the threshold with false alarm rate as about $10^{-5}$.
+These false alarm rates are consistent with the result of \cite{_al_kan_2023}, which provided many details about the false alarm rate of lensed events.